Crime and Corruption Commission: 2021

 Following Commission investigations into members of the Ipswich City Council and other councils, the Parliamentary Crime and Corruption Committee found the Chair 'did not ensure the watchdog acted at all times independently and impartially'.
 The fourteen findings included that the Commission did not take into account all evidence, and that the structure of the Commission should be reviewed.

 2022

 With calls to resign in late 2021, on Friday 28 January 2022, the chair, Alan MacSporran QC, resigned, citing a toxic relationship with the parliamentary oversight committee, resulting in an irretrievable breakdown.
 An acting chair was appointed.

-On Monday 31 January 2022, Queensland Premier Annastacia Palaszczuk announced Tony Fitzgerald would chair a commission of inquiry into the State's anti-corruption body after a scathing 2021 report.
+On 31 January 2022, Queensland Premier Annastacia Palaszczuk announced Tony Fitzgerald would chair a commission of inquiry into the State's anti-corruption body after a scathing 2021 report.
 Fitzgerald was the chair of the 1987–1989 inquiry that in part resulted in the establishment of the Criminal Justice Commission, the forerunner of the Crime and Misconduct Commission and today's Crime and Corruption Commission.
+Fitzgerald's new inquiry concluded 32 recommendations were needed to restore public confidence in the organisation.